njch5/oo-ride-share/README.md

 Our program needs a data type to represent Drivers in our service.

-We will do this by creating a `Driver` class which inherits from `CsvReader`, similar to `Trip` and `Passenger`.
+We will do this by creating a `Driver` class which inherits from `CsvRecord`, similar to `Trip` and `Passenger`.
 The constructor for `Driver` should take the following keyword arguments:

 | Attribute | Description                                      | Rules                                                                            |
 |-----------|--------------------------------------------------|----------------------------------------------------------------------------------|